jonniespratley/javascript-learning-material/modern-javascript-2/javascript-modules.md

 ```

 One downside of a lazy loading singleton is the complexity, if you need a to create a singleton with deeferred instantiaion, is helpful to document why it was done so other developers do not modify it to name it a normal singleton.

-# TODO -

-- Add examples of CommonJS and AMD modules
-- Add descriptions of code and fix any spelling errors.